IntelliSOFT-Consulting/PSS-Insight-v2-Deployment/README.md

    ```
 4. Run the installation script
    ```
-     ./national_script.sh
+     sudo ./national_script.sh
    ```

 *The process will run for a few minutes.*

-Once the process concludes, the application will accessible via the [http://localhost:8080](http://localhost:8080/) link
+Once the process concludes, the application will be accessible via the [http://localhost:8080](http://localhost:8080/) link

 ## Advanced Installation steps